mehmetb/rollup-plugin-node-builtins/README.md

 ∆ not shimmed, just returns mock

 ˚ optional, add option to enable browserified shim

-Crypto is not shimmed and and we just provide the commonjs one from browserify  and it will likely not work, if you really want it please pass `{crypto: true}` as an option.

 Not all included modules rollup equally, streams (and by extension anything that requires it like http) are a mess of circular references that are pretty much impossible to tree-shake out, similarly url methods are actually a shortcut to a url object so those methods don't tree shake out very well, punycode, path, querystring, events, util, and process tree shake very well especially if you do named imports.